viewstools/docs/README.md

 In Views, we distinguish three types of blocks: Containers, Content and Custom blocks.

+TODO Visualize this section with a box, stuff, and custom stuff

 *Container* blocks let you group blocks together.
 They are:
 * `Vertical`
 * `Horizontal`
 * `List`

+TODO Visualize what is happening in Verticals,Horizontals, and Lists

 `Vertical` and `Horizontal` let you lay blocks out. `Vertical` will stack any blocks inside of it one below the other and `Horizontal` will get them side by